opensovereigncloud/libvirt-provider/docs/development/pci_passthrough_support.md

 # PCI Device Support in `libvirt-provider`

 The `libvirt-provider` facilitates PCI device passthrough, enabling resource management for various PCI devices, not limited to GPUs.
-This document provides a detailed guide on configuring PCI passthrough support, making it adaptable to any PCI device type, such as GPUs, network adapters, storage controllers etc.
+This document provides a detailed guide on configuring PCI passthrough support, making it adaptable to any PCI device type, such as GPUs, network adapters, storage controllers, etc.

+**Status**: Draft / Proof of Concept
+*Note: The current solution may experience issues upon restart, potentially affecting device availability and passthrough functionality.
+Testing and further development are in progress to address these limitations.*

 ## Enabling PCI Passthrough Support